 But what you are really interested in is which piccolo flute to start with.
 Before we do that we need to clarify some of the terms that describe the properties of a piccolo.

 Most piccolos are of conical shape and made from Grenadilla wood.
-Do not purchase the metal ones, not even metal head joint.
+Do not purchase the metal ones, not even metal head joints, unless you will play outside in marching bands.

 So here are my reviews of the most advisable Piccolos For Starters, but on the professional side.